Mine, acquire, trade and earn rewards in this intergalactic virtual world

 Become a Planet DAO member to hold power

-All the activities within Alien Worlds happen on Planets, of which there are seven.
+All the activities within Alien Worlds happen on Planets.
 It is worth mentioning that Planets in Alien Worlds are planetary Decentralized Autonomous Organizations (DAOs).

 Become a Planet DAO member to impact the in-game governance